sajjadkheiri/EntityFramework-Examples/Tips.md

 **AsNoTracking:**
 **AsNoTrackingWithIdentityResolution:**

 ### Constructor in EF

-If you want to use constructor in a entity, you just have to add parameters from added properties.
+If you want to use a constructor in an entity, you just have to add parameters from added properties.

-**Note:** If you want to change the value of property, you have to obtain data from input constructor's parameter like
+**Note:** If you want to change the value of the property, you have to obtain data from input constructor's parameter like

 ```c#